Mesothelioma in Aircraft Mechanics

 Veterans' Benefits

-Aircraft mechanics exposed to asbestos during military service may also be eligible for health care benefits and disability compensation from the Department of Veterans Affairs.
+Aircraft mechanics exposed to asbestos during military service may also be eligible for veteran benefits, including health care and disability compensation from the Department of Veterans Affairs.
 Those with limited resources may also be eligible for pensions, and families of deceased service members may be entitled to receive survivor benefits.

-Vets with an other-than-dishonorable discharge can file a claim with the VA.
-Service and medical records and a doctor’s written report can help establish that your mesothelioma is directly related to your service.
+Vets with an other-than-dishonorable discharge can file a mesothelioma claim with the VA.
+Service and medical records and a doctor’s written report can help establish that your asbestos-related illness is directly related to your service.

 Why Choose The Lanier Law Firm?